Updated on 16 June 2021. Estimated reading time: over 12 minutes

 More details regarding the D.P.O.s were adopted by Article 29 Data Protection Working Party (WP29) on 13 December 2016 in its guidelines on the subject.

-Now, let's see how the U.K. has been preparing for the GDPR.
+Let's see how the U.K. has been preparing for the GDPR.

 The U.K. Data Protection Bill and biometric data